Leaders of American Airlines pilots' union blast CEO

 American says it has increased wages and benefits by $3.5 billion since its 2013 merger with US Airways.

 Airlines have become hugely profitable in recent years after a string of mergers.
-Parker has pledged that American will provide industry-leading pay when contracts come up for renegotiation, but in the case of American’s pilots, that isn’t until 2020.
+Parker has pledged that American will provide industry-leading pay when contracts come up for renegotiation, but that isn’t until 2020 for American’s pilots.
+They wanted upgrades after Delta and United pilots got raises last year.

 The Allied Pilots Association board unanimously approved a resolution on Monday saying it had lost confidence in Parker.
 Union President Dan Carey said American has made questionable decisions that have kept the airline behind Delta in customer satisfaction, operations and revenue.